wobbba/InternetDarkMode/README.md

 The aim of this project is to turn the entire internet to Dark Mode.
 For this, a userContent.css file is being developed that has to be moved to the user's Profiles/chrome folder.
+This is supposed to replace things like the Stylish extension since those tend to be intransparent.

 Installing the custom Styles:
 1. Open Firefox and press Alt to show the top menu, then click on Help → Troubleshooting Information